postsharp/postsharp-emails/metalama-email-course/100-retry-aspect-parameters.md

 - It should be possible to specify the number of attempts the aspect should make.
 - Ideally, there should be a delay between each attempt to allow the external fault to correct itself (e.g., an intermittent internet connection), and this delay should be configurable.

-We want our _retry_ aspect to accept two parameters: the maximum number of attempts, and the delay between attempts.
+We want our _retry_ aspect to accept two parameters: the maximum number of attempts and the delay between attempts.

 > **Note: Because aspects add code at compile time, you can only set input parameters ahead of compilation.
 End users of an application will not be able to set these.**